This tool allows you to play tracks of moving units. There are four ways to build a track:

 In two lower sections, you can see the changing values of parameters and sensors (visible sensors only).
 Expand these sections to see the full list.
 To track only certain parameters and sensors, move them to the main section of the player.
 To do this, double-click on necessary items.

-As the track is played, all data in these sections are updated according to the message being played at the moment.
+As the track is played, all data in these sections is updated according to the message being played at the moment.
 If there are images in messages, they appear in the pop-up window.

 To navigate through the track, click on any place of the timeline or track itself.
 In addition, you can use the following buttons: